Rudy Lai

 1 updates

-Collaboration with Palantir to deliver a clinically integrated supply chain solution leveraging advanced AI and machine learning technologies.
+Partnership with Palantir to develop a clinically integrated supply chain solution leveraging AI and advanced technologies.

 2022 Q4